ollyburren/as_basis/readme.md

 - analysis2_w_sim.R - This is the same as above but we simulate under no sharing - we hope that for good metrics discovered above there is no overlap between no sharing and sharing confidence intervals.

-- computeBetaCovariates.R - This is to speed up simulations for examining how sample size effects things.
-We can compute beta covariates and then rescale to simulate different sample sizes in the projections.

 - analysis3_w_sim.R - Here we examine what happens as we alter sample size for projections - this code runs on the hpc it uses betaCovariates computed above.